Images that Sound:

 Correspondence to: ude.hcimu@gnayzc

-tl;dr: We use diffusion models to generate spectrograms that look like images but can also be played as sound.
+tl;dr: We use diffusion models to generate visual spectrograms that look like images but can also be played as sound.

 Note the above teaser is muted.
 For examples with sound, please see our gallery below.